kyma-project/community/concepts/infrastructure-reconciliation/README.md

 - configuration change (e.g. network reconciler can add vnet name to the cluster inventory what should trigger shoot reconciler)
 - resource in the cluster modified (e.g. connectivity service instance created in the cluster should trigger connectivity proxy reconciler)

+Restoring managed resources accidentally (or intentionally) deleted by user is not a main goal of watchers.
+They should be used rather to monitor resources like service instances that should trigger some integration tasks in the Kyma Control Plane.

+Watchers and triggers can be more selective to limit the number of unnecessary invocations.
+Component reconcilers can specify which Cluster Inventory fields changes they want to be triggered with (i.e. Istio reconciler subscribing to the kubeconfig field).

 ## No sequences or dependency management
 Reconciler tries to manage dependencies in the simple way.
 The prerequisites group installed first and then other components.
 Introducing infrastructure reconciler will make dependency management more complex.
 Moreover, dependencies are valid mainly for the first installation phase, and later on are not so important (in the second reconciliation eventing reconciler can be invoked before network reconciler).
 It should be responsibility of component reconciler to figure out if all dependencies exist and the reconciliation can be completed.
 If dependencies are not ready component reconciler should return the information that it is not ready and wait for the next trigger (time or event).